World Trade Center now tallest in NYC, with asterisk

 “The new World Trade Center is more than just a skyscraper: it is a symbol of the enduring spirit of the City and State of New York, representing our commitment to rebuilding stronger than before,” New York Governor Andrew Cuomo said in commemorating the milestone.

-One World Trade Center will stand at 1,776 feet to the tip of its antenna when it is completed, possibly by late 2013.
-Then it will top the Empire State entirely.

 The skyscraper, only 55 percent of which is leased, will be higher than the former twin towers, which were toppled in the 2001 attacks when nearly 3,000 people were killed.
-The north tower stood 1,727 feet including its antenna.
+The north tower stood 1,727 feet (526 meters) including its antenna.
+(Reporting by Edith Honan; Editing by Philip Barbara)